r-Techsupport/rTS_Wiki/docs/factoids/breadboarding.md

 Place the motherboard on a piece of cardboard along with everything else in the motherboard's box.

-Lee, the orignial writer of the forum post, used the kitchen table here covered with a large cotton towel as that is where most of you will assemble your new PC.
+Lee, the original writer of the forum post, used the kitchen table here covered with a large cotton towel as that is where most of you will assemble your new PC.
 The kitchen floor doesn't have carpet, so it's a good place to proceed.

 ![Post_Thumb.png](/assets/Breadboarding/post_Thumb.png)